Accelerated MBA – Dual Major Finance/ManagementA BOOT CAMP FOR YOUR CAREER.

 - Reflective Tutorial and Career Development

 BUA 600 Team Building.
-Before traditional coursework begins, all students in the program and some faculty teaching in the program will spend four days off campus working together doing team-building exercises and learning to work together cohesively while being introduced to the complete program.
+Three Credits.
+Before traditional coursework begins, all students in the program and the director of the program will spend four days off campus working together doing team-building exercises and learning to work together cohesively while being introduced to the complete program.
 Theories of leadership and team building will be presented and tested.
 All faculty join for lunch or one afternoon to explain Teaching Philosophy.
-3 credits.

 BUA 617 Economics for Managers.
-This course provides the economic analysis and applications necessary for managerial decision making, Topics include: demand, supply and elasticity, estimating demand functions, the fundamentals of macroeconomics and forecasting, the analysis of production, cost and technology, and market structure and strategic planning.
-Course presentation relies heavily on case analysis.
-3 credits.
+Three Credits.
+This course provides the economic analysis and applications necessary for managerial decision making.
+Topics include: demand, supply and elasticity, estimating demand functions, the fundamentals of macroeconomics and forecasting, the analysis of production, cost and technology, and market structure and strategic planning.
+Course presentation relies heavily on case analysis and supply chain analysis.

 BUA 619 Financial and Managerial Accounting.
+Three Credits.
 Covers basic accounting theory and practice with special emphasis on the concepts of understanding income determination, cash flow, and the managerial uses of accounting information.
 Topics include: transaction and cost operations, depreciation, inventories, statement preparation and analysis, stockholders’ equity transactions, fund statement, capital budgeting, and special analysis for management.
-3 credits.

 BUA 620 Managerial Finance.
+Three Credits.
 The study of financial techniques designed to maximize the value of the corporation.
 Topics include: capital budgeting and discounted cash flow techniques, leasing, cost of capital, equity and bond financing, working capital management, financial statement analysis, and capital structure.
-This course will be integrated and team taught with BUA 617.
-3 credits.

 BUA 621 Business Ethics.
+Three Credits.
 An understanding of important ethical issues that a manager faces with respect to employment and the continued running of a firm.
 Emphasis will be placed on applying ethical theories to practice through the analysis of case studies.
-3 credits.

 BUA 622 Managerial Communication.
+Three credits.
 Designed to prepare business leaders for the communication challenges of the workplace, this course works with students to improve their oral presentation skills, written skills, and graphic skills; regardless of current skill level.
 The goal is for each student to complete the course highly competent in each of these areas.
-3 credits.

-BUA 623 Leadership Development.
+BUA 623 Leadership Development Three Credits..
 An intense course focusing on the skills necessary to promote and manage individual as well as group dynamics in today’s business environment.
 With a combination of theory, personal assessment and new cognitive skills the student will be exposed to conflict resolution, giving and receiving feedback, creating vision and team-building, including coaching and mentoring.
 In addition, leadership values and styles with negotiation and decision making activities will better equip the student for real life situations.
-Case studies,videos and role playing exercises will be a significant part of the course.
-3 credits.
+This course includes a 2-day LEAP program described below and includes a certificate of completion.

-BUA 628 Excel for the Hyper-connected Manager.
-The purpose of this course is to provide students with the most up-to-date MS Excel skills used in this hyper-connected world we call the workplace.
-Students will learn how to use MS Excel to analyze data, use this date to aid in making real world business decisions and use this program as a presentation tool.
-The content earned in this course will give students proficiency above and beyond the average skill level of most users thus making them more attractive candidates in the global job market.
-3 credits.
+BUA 628 Excel for the Hyper-Connected Manager.
+Three Credits. .
+The purpose of this course is to provide students with the most up-to-date Microsoft Excel skills used in our contemporary hyper-connected, worldwide workplace.
+Students will learn how to use the MS Excel program to analyze data, to use those analyses to aid in making real world decisions and to use this program as a presentation tool.
+The content and skills offered in this course will give students a proficiency far superior to that of most users, thus making them more attractive in the global job market.

 BUA 661 Action Learning Project.
+Three Credits.
 Each student group, under the supervision of faculty, would function as “consultants” for specific companies and develop plans to respond to business problems facing these organizations.
 These groups would make presentations of their findings to the organizations’ management on-site with faculty present.
 This presentation would serve as the final examination for the course.
-3 credits.

 BUA 662 Reflective Tutorial and Career Development.
+One Credit.
 This course would serve as a means for the student to synthesize, tie together, and critique the program.
-This course would also include training from the College’s career development office with respect to resume writing and job search.
-1 credit.
+This course would also include training from the College’s Center for Academic and Career Engagement with respect to resume writing and job search.